Pie and Mash

 A crisp, soft-bottomed pastry crust gives way to savoury, peppery minced beef, smoothed by buttery mash and the herbal tang of the green parsley liquor.
 A shake of vinegar sharpens it into honest, filling comfort food.

-Simmering the floured mince thickens its own gravy into a sliceable filling, while a roux-based parsley liquor gives a glossy sauce, and vinegar cuts the richness in the traditional manner.
+Simmering the floured mince thickens its own gravy into a sliceable filling, while a flour-thickened parsley liquor, traditionally made with the stock from stewing eels, gives a glossy sauce, and vinegar cuts the richness in the traditional manner.

 Variations